mpierluissi/Filename-Assistant/README.md

 # Filename-Assistant
-UCS Utility
-Tool to quickly rename single and batch files in Universal Category System Format
+UCS utility to quickly rename single and batch files in Universal Category System Format.